Tuesday, May 11, 2010

 Writers often say flounder when founder would do.
 A sinking boat isn't floundering; it's foundering.
 If you're moving around clumsily, that's floundering.

-I've seen people use past (time) when passed (motion) would have been correct.
-In fact, I've sat looking at a sentence, wondering which is right (don't worry, it passes quickly).
+I've seen people use past (time) when passed (motion) would be correct.
+In fact, I've looked at a sentence, wondering which is right (don't worry, it passes quickly).

 And don't get me started on who vs. whom.
 I've already said a good bit on that.